 The Spine Center at Valley Neuroscience Institute brings together neurosurgeons and orthopedic surgeons who specialize in the treatment of upper back, lower back and neck injuries.
 VNI specialists evaluate and treat many spine conditions:

+Back pain comes in many forms, affecting the lower, middle or upper back.
+Neck pain can occur from the base of the skull down to the shoulders, upper back or arms, restricting the range of movement of your head and neck.
+Pain in both cases can range from mild, dull, annoying pain, to persistent, severe, or disabling.
 Back and neck pain may be caused by a sudden or repetitive injury, poor posture, a fracture, joint degeneration, pressure on the nerves, a tumor, a narrowing or deformity of the spinal canal, and injury or overuse of muscles or ligaments.
 Some conditions are successfully treated with rehabilitation, or periodic use of medications.
 Other conditions may improve with surgery.

-Valley Neuroscience Institute's Spine Center is one of the only hospitals in the Pacific Northwest currently performing the recently FDA-approved artificial disc replacement surgery on patients meeting the surgical criteria for this procedure.
+Valley Neuroscience Institute's Spine Center is one of the only hospitals in the Pacific Northwest currently performing FDA-approved artificial disc replacement surgery on patients meeting the surgical criteria for this procedure.

 In addition, The Spine Center is one of the few medical centers in the Seattle area to offer cervical disc replacement as an alternative to spinal fusion.
 This cutting edge procedure treats symptoms such as arm pain or weakness caused by degenerative disc disease in the neck, while preserving motion in the neck.

 Neurosurgeons at the Neuroscience Institute also perform these surgical procedures:

 View entire video of Doc Talk (39 minutes)